artcom/dock-worker/README.md

 * SSH public key authentication or
 * a Git [credential helper](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage).

 ssh public key authetication works via `ssh-agent`.
 Make sure your identitiy is added and `ssh-agent` is running.

+Make sure you are able to clone from the git server that hosts the service repos. (first clone from github.com, etc.)

+The authenticity of host (<git-host>) can't be established.
+ECDSA key fingerprint is SHA256:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.

 ## Usage